 I didn’t know how important the call experience would be to me at the time when I was interviewing for residency.
 I can definitely say now that I’m glad I had that head start, and I’m especially glad it was there to help minimize the unavoidable sensation of feeling like a student transcriptionist that occurs when first joining the field.
 To me, call is the core of training.

-The trend of demeaning resident skills and requiring granular scrutiny is reactionary and ultimately self-defeating.
-People growth when they’re permitted to grow.
+The trend across medicine of demeaning resident skills and requiring granular scrutiny is reactionary and ultimately self-defeating.
+People grow when they’re permitted to grow.
 If new residents are lacking in certain skills, then we need to reevaluate the medical school curricula.
 And if medical school is too full to put more clinical training in, then we need to look at the BS premed requirements.
-But lengthening training or turning a young attending into the equivalent of a better-paid senior resident is not a long-term desirable or viable option for many reasons, not least because the midlevels successfully advocating for greater autonomy have managed to nearly sidestep this debate entirely.
+But lengthening training or turning a young attending into the equivalent of a better-paid senior resident is not a desirable or viable option for many reasons, not least because the midlevels successfully advocating for greater autonomy have managed to nearly sidestep this debate entirely.
 But that’s something for a different post.